 Upright styling.
 I like to style upside down, and you can read about why in my post upright vs upside down wavy hair styling.
 However, if your top priority is to minimize frizz, rightside up styling (and washing) may be best.
 Moving your hair around can introduce frizz, and if youwash or style upside down, that means you have to flip your hair at least once.

 Make sure hair is 100% dry before breaking the cast.
 If you get a gel cast (or a cast from your mousse or other styling products) and you try to scruch out the crunch before your hair is totally dry, this can introduce frizz.
-I don’t know why this is, but I’ve experienced it a lot myself and I know others do too.
-To be safe, I always wait a while after I think my hair is totally dry before breaking the cast.
+I don’t know why this is, but I’ve experienced it a lot myself.
+I always wait a while after I think my hair is totally dry before breaking the cast.

 Try to cut out coconut and/or aloe.
 I haven’t experienced this myself, but I have seen many people say that their hair is sensitive to coconut, or sensitive to aloe.
 Some find that these ingredients cause their hair to react poorly and frizz up.